wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

-Layer objects and LayerState objects are instantiated in instantiations_codes.h Layered objects with 2 sublayers are also instantiated in instantiations_codes.h Key_LayeredKeysArray objects are instantiated in instantiations_rows.h
+Layer objects and LayerState objects are instantiated in instantiations_codes.h Layered objects with 2 sublayers are also instantiated in instantiations_codes.h Key_LayeredKeys objects are instantiated in instantiations_rows.h

 Object naming conventions
 -------------------------